 “There is a need for healthcare administrators and healthcare managers to provide leadership for day-to-day operations and for monitoring clinical and non-clinical staffing needs,” said Dr. Toni Clayton, associate dean of healthcare professions at Southern New Hampshire University.

-Jobs in the healthcare field are projected to grow 14% through 2028, meaning the creation of about 1.9 million new jobs.1 As the baby boomer population moves into the 65-and-older age group, the need for elder care surges – specifically personnel and facilities
+Jobs in the healthcare field are projected to grow 15% through 2029, resulting in the creation of about 2.4 million new jobs.1 As the baby boomer population moves into the 65-and-older age group, the need for elder care surges – specifically within personnel and facilities.

-In addition, the U.S. Bureau of Labor Statistics (BLS) projects management occupations could see 7% growth – thanks to the formation of new organizations and the expansion of current ones.1 Meanwhile, employment specifically for medical and health services managers is projected to grow 18% by 2028, according to the BLS – more than triple the rate of growth of all occupations.1 Medical and health services managers are in demand to both improve the quality of healthcare and control costs.
+In addition, the U.S. Bureau of Labor Statistics (BLS) projects management occupations could see 5% growth – thanks to the formation of new organizations and the expansion of current ones.1 Meanwhile, the BLS reports employment specifically for medical and health services managers is projected to grow a whopping 32% by 2029 – about 8 times the rate of growth of all occupations.1 Medical and health services managers are in demand to both improve the quality of healthcare and control costs.